29 January 2009

 • Dozens of customising parameters in constructors, such as reversed and strip and maxlen - when passing in a general transform function would be so much more elegant and could do so much more than just reverse the strings that the class works with.

-• Delegates where first-class function will do.
+• Using delegates where first-class function will do.

 • Vague and misleading identifiers (topic of future post)